MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Add-TeamChannelUser.md

 ## SYNOPSIS
 Adds an owner or member to the private channel.

-Note: The command will return immediately, but the Teams application will not reflect the update immediately.
-Please refresh the members page to see the update.
+The command will return immediately, but the Teams application will not reflect the update immediately.
+To see the update you should refresh the members page.

 Note: Technical limitations of private channels apply.
 To add a user as a member to a channel, they need to first be a member of the team.
 To make a user an owner of a channel, they need to first be a member of the channel.
 In some cases, this might require to call `Add-TeamChannelUser` twice.